marklchaves/bali-street-photographer/_posts/2017-12-06-what-is-street-photography.md

 ---
 title: What is Street Photography?
 date: 2017-12-06
 description: For me, street photography resembles more of a philosophy than a technique.
-I've tried to express the philosophy in the mission statement for Bali Street Photographer.
 categories:
   - photography
   - theory